Claude Code Kit

 Dead Code Audit

-Detects unused code including unreferenced functions, dead imports, orphan files, and unreachable branches.
+Detect unused code — unreferenced functions, dead imports, orphan files, and unreachable branches.
+Use when hunting dead code before a cleanup or release, or when the user suspects code is unused.

 Kit Context